 Have You Been Injured in a Colorado Pedestrian Accident?

 If you have been injured in a Colorado pedestrian accident, you will likely need medical treatment and compensation for your injuries.
 If you can prove the driver who hit you was negligent, a court may order him or her to pay for your medical expenses and loss of income.
 However, getting compensation is rarely easy, particularly without the help of a Colorado pedestrian accident attorney.
 The R&H Personal Injury Team will fight to get you on a path to recovery.
-Call 303-688-0944 today to begin your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 today to begin your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.

 Colorado Pedestrian Accident Statistics